DNA Unzipping Transition: DNA melting: Bubbles and Junctions

 \subsubsection{Transfer matrix}

 The connection between the Zimm model and the usual Ising model is via the transfer matrix.
 In fact, the Zimm model is typically solved using the transfer matrix method.
 In analogy with the Ising model, the transfer matrix, as introduced by Ising, encodes the statistical weights for transitions between successive states (bound or unbound) along the DNA strand.
-Based on the definition in Eq.~(\ref{eq:8}), the following weights are assigned, \begin{enumerate} \item $X, (1\leq X \le \infty)$ for a bound pair, $++$, \item $\mu (>1)$ for a $(+-)$ interface ($\sigma_{+-}=1$), \item $\mu$ for an unbound pair $(--)$, \item $0$ for the $-+$ junction. \end{enumerate} as rejoining is not allowed.
+Based on the definition in Eq.~(\ref{eq:8}), the following weights are assigned: \begin{enumerate} \item $X, (1\leq X \le \infty)$ for a bound pair, $++$, \item $\mu (>1)$ for a $(+-)$ interface ($\sigma_{+-}=1$), \item $\mu$ for an unbound pair $(--)$, \item $0$ for the $-+$ junction. \end{enumerate} as rejoining is not allowed.
 For generality, we may keep $\sigma X$ for the $-+$ junction, taking $\sigma\to0$ at the end.
-The transfer matrix is
+The transfer matrix is For $\sigma=0$, the eigenvalues are $X$ and $\mu$.
+The largest eigenvalue